 The parade begins at the Gurdwara Dashmesh Darbar Temple located at 12885 85th Avenue.
 Here is a map.

-From traditional Indian foods and sweets to more mainstream food offerings, parade goers are treated to a wide range of foodstuffs.
+From traditional Indian foods and sweets to more mainstream food, parade goers are treated to a wide range of delicious offerings.

-This annual Earth Day event is billed as the largest celebration of its kind in B.C.
-The free event includes a sustainable marketplace, live music, dance battles and environmental workshops featuring Indigenous education.
+This annual Earth Day event in Surrey is billed as the largest celebration of its kind in B.C.
+The free party includes a sustainable marketplace, live music, dance battles and environmental workshops featuring Indigenous education.
 There will be a plant sale and food trucks.
 Find out more.

 Location: Surrey Civic Centre

-Royal Canadian International Circus Under the Big Top – May 4-7, 2023
+Royal Canadian International Circus Under the Big Top – May 16 to 20, 2024

 Generations of circus families from all over the world, come together to perform aerial thrills daredevil feats, high wire, sky walks, trapeze, motorcycle stunts, amusing clown antics, juggling, mind bending contortionist and more.
 See listing for more information.